mjohndus/adminer/docs/upgrade.md

 ### Customizable functions

-All customization functions defined in the Admin and AdminBase classes were refactored.
+All customization functions defined in the Admin and Origin classes were refactored.
 They have new names and strict types of parameters and return values.

 - Function `selectQueryBuild()` was removed.